Jonathan2251/lbt/source/lib.rst

 basic operations [#math]_ .
 Libc provides file, high-level IO functions and basic float functions [#clib]_ .

-Cpu0 hires Compiler-rt/lib/builtins and the tiny single module printf-stdarg.c
+Cpu0 hires Compiler-rt/lib/builtins and
-[#printf-stdarg]_ at this point.
+compiler-rt/lib/sanitizer_common/sanitizer_printf.cpp at this point.
 Directory exlib/libsoftfloat/compiler-rt-12.x/builtins is a symbolic link to llvm-project/compiler-rt/lib/builtins which is the floating point library from compiler-rt [#compiler-rt]_.
 The compiler-rt/lib/builtins is a